jordan52/trickykegstands/src/site/checklist.md

 scripts: <http://thetek.net/how-to/13-how-to/42-how-to-install-graylog2-on-ubuntu.html>
 * so, i did that and created an /etc/init.d/graylog2-web-interface bash script that is crap but it works

+#### using the Graylog (ami-2795f64e) AMI

+* elasticip 54.225.110.210
+* dns graylog.juristat.com
+* m1.small
+* graylog security group - 22, 80 and 12201 (UDP) are open.
+* EBS vol-9f9d73c7 16GiB as /dev/sda1

+Problem is it will crash and right now I can't even force-stop the instance.

 ##ElasticSearch

+**this might be better <http://www.elasticsearch.org/tutorials/deploying-elasticsearch-with-chef-solo/>**

+I used that to build the cookbooks.
+I ran :

+knife solo cook ec2-54-242-218-239.compute-1.amazonaws.com nodes/elasticsearch.json

+to build it.
+Of course, when i did that, chef threw an error on cooking. elasticsearch won't start. i had to ssh to the box and rm some symbolic links and recreate for some reason:

+rm /usr/local/bin/elasticsearch
+rm /usr/local/bin/plugin
+ln -s /usr/local/elasticsearch/bin/elasticsearch /usr/local/bin/elasticsearch
+ln -s /usr/local/elasticsearch/bin/plugin /usr/local/bin/plugin

+I had to run the commands in patches.sh
+AND, i had to run bin/plugin -install elasticsearch/elasticsearch-cloud-aws/1.11.0 to get the full install working.

+run service monit stop to pause monit.

+again, the whole time I was using <http://www.elasticsearch.org/tutorials/deploying-elasticsearch-with-chef-solo/>

 * I installed elasticsearch on my macbook. it was this easy:
 * cd /jordan/projects/code/